Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Multiplicity of Bank Values and Self-Fulfilling Defaults

+We are not the first to notice that cycles are necessary to generate multiple equilibria, as they are required for self-fulfilling feedbacks (e.g., see Elliott et al. \citeyearpar{elliottgj2014}, Roukny et al. \citeyearpar{rouknybs2018}), and a similar intuition is at play here and underlies part (i).
+Proposition \ref{uniqueV} however goes beyond that as it proves that cycles are also sufficient (part (ii)),\footnote{They are sufficient in the sense that they always enable equilibrium multiplicity for some realization of portfolios and failure costs.} and it highlights the general structure of the set of equilibria (part iii).
+This last observation is particularly useful, as even though there is a lattice of equilibria, figuring out what those equilibria are could be quite complex.
+This result ensures that one can find all equilibria by examining combinations of cycles, which can greatly simplify the calculations.

-Part (ii) is more subtle to prove, and requires finding returns $\mathbf{p}$ and bankruptcy costs $\mathbf{\beta}_i(\cdot, \mathbf{p})$ that generate multiple equilibria.
-The specific bankruptcy costs we use in the proof are $\beta_i(\mathbf{V},\mathbf{p}) = a(p_i +d_i^A(\mathbf{V}))$ for $a$ above some threshold; that is, a bank loses a fraction of its assets when defaulting.
+Although proving part (i) is straightforward, proving part (ii) requires finding returns $\mathbf{p}$ and failure costs $\mathbf{\beta}_i(\cdot, \mathbf{p})$ that generate multiple equilibria.
+The specific failure costs we use in the proof are $\beta_i(\mathbf{V},\mathbf{p}) = a(p_i +d_i^A(\mathbf{V}))$ for $a$ above some threshold; that is, a bank loses a fraction of its assets when defaulting.
 Hence, we do not need to construct costs that depend on other banks' values to generate multiplicity: it is enough for them to only depend on the value of the defaulting bank's assets.
 It is also not necessary for banks to lose the entirety of their assets ($a=1$) for the multiplicity to arise, though we assume they do in our analysis of minimum bailouts for the sake of transparency.